Adrian Lewis: Two-time PDC world champion suspended

 Lewis remonstrated with and pushed the Spaniard over perceived gamesmanship following his 6-5 win.

-The two-time world champion went on to lose 6-3 in the semi-finals against eventual winner Michael van Gerwen.
+He went on to lose 6-3 in the semi-finals against eventual winner Michael van Gerwen.

-The PDC said: "Following a review of the incidents which occurred in his match with Jose Justicia at Friday's UK Open qualifier, the Darts Regulation Authority has suspended Adrian Lewis with immediate effect pending a full investigation in to the matter.
+The Professional Darts Corporation (PDC) said: "Following a review of the incidents which occurred in his match with Jose Justicia at Friday's UK Open qualifier, the Darts Regulation Authority has suspended Adrian Lewis with immediate effect pending a full investigation in to the matter.

 "The player has the right of appeal."